-I want to give an intuitive understanding of the process of renormalization and why its useful.
+I want to give an intuitive understanding of the process of renormalization and why it’s useful.
 But to that, I first need to introduce the context in which the need for renormalization arose: quantum field theory, or QFT for short.
-For that I’ll be borrowing heavily from the always-excellent David Tong.
+For that, I’ll be borrowing heavily from the always-excellent David Tong.

 We are taught in school that fundamental particles such as electrons and quarks are like Lego bricks in that they constitute the basic building blocks out of which our reality, specifically all matter within it, is made.
 But below this statement lies a deeper truth.
 According to our best laws of physics, nature is ultimately not comprised of discrete particles at all.
-Instead she arises as the complex interplay of continuous fluid-like substances, spread all throughout space.
+Instead, she arises as the complex interplay of continuous fluid-like substances, spread throughout space.
 We call these objects fields.
 The most familiar examples are the electric and magnetic fields.
-Ripples in these fields is what we see as light - at least for a small range of wavelengths.
+Ripples in these fields are what we see as light - at least for a small range of wavelengths.

 But why is it called quantum field theory?
 Quantum just means a discrete amount of something.
 It explains how particles emerge from their underlying fields.
 If you look closely but not too closely at electromagnetic waves, you’ll find that they are made out of particles called photons.
 The ripples of the electric and magnetic fields get tied up into discrete bundles of energy once we include the effects of quantum mechanics.
 This same process is at play for all fields we know of; they are all quantized.